ryhan/Bounce/README.md

 Bounce
 ======

-A simple bouncing ball demo that uses
+A simple bouncing ball demo that uses a number of simple CSS3 features, such as radial gradients, keyframe animations, the :after selector, and box-shadows.
-- radial gradients
-- CSS3 keyframe animations
-- The :before selector

-Built by Ryhan Hassan